-The following table summarizes the total compensation earned by or paid or awarded to each of the named executive officers with respect to each of the fiscal years ended December 31, 2016, 2015 and 2014.
-The persons named below, except for Mr. Schwiering, constitute all of the executive officers of SemGroup as of December 31, 2016.
-Mr. Schwiering retired as Vice President of SemGroup on August 5, 2016.
+The following table summarizes the total compensation earned by or paid or awarded to each of the named executive officers with respect to each of the fiscal years ended December 31, 2017, 2016 and 2015.
+Susan S. Lindberg joined SemGroup in June 2017 and Thomas F. DeLorbe became a named executive officer in January 2017.